ahadb/modern-javascript/general-patterns/README.md

 // wanted to scratch the surface with the `this` keyword, tbd in later patterns
 ```

-vi. *Recap:* to avoid or help prevent the use of globals in your applications you can use
-the following patterns popular amongst JavaScript developers
+3.6 *Recap:* to avoid or help prevent the use of globals in your applications you can use the following patterns popular amongst JavaScript developers
 ```javascript
 // a. generally you can use a closure in both ES5 & ES6
 function fullName(firstName, lastName) {